+This course may run every other year.
 This course will provide an in-depth, objective study of the American Civil War and World War II and their impact on the United States and the world.
 This course will make use of numerous student-centered discovery activities designed to actively involve the students in the learning process.